jkosik/app1-deploy/README.md

 ApplicationSet can simplify declaration of `app1` deployment to DEV, STAGE and PROD target clusters.

 2. Create ArgoCD Application following this repository's `main` branch.
-This repository may contain DEV-STAGE-PROD branches for own App of Apps code development.
-However, `app1` Application Owner should interact only with production ArgoCD cluster and consume it as a service.
+This repository may contain DEV-STAGE-PROD branches for own App of Apps manifests development.

 Deploy App of Apps:
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application